polarbaker/DiaOfflineAI/README.md

 ## Usage

-Once installed, DiaBuddy will automatically start on boot.
+Once installed, DiaOfflineAI will automatically start on boot.
 The easiest way to manage it is through the graphical Control Center:

 ```bash
 # Launch the graphical control center